giorgia-nadizar/interpretable-control/index.md

 We have chosen two tasks: [**Walker2D**](https://gymnasium.farama.org/environments/mujoco/walker2d/) for continuous control, and [**2048**](https://en.wikipedia.org/wiki/2048_(video_game)) for discrete control.
 We provide details and examples for both tasks in the [competition repository](https://github.com/giorgia-nadizar/interpretable-control-competition).
-For both tasks we set a limit of **200000** simulation episodes for optimizing the policies.
+For both tasks we set a limit of **200000** episodes for optimizing the policies.
+An episode is a simulation of 1000 steps for Walker2D and a game for 2048.

 # Participation
 Participants can take part in **either or both** of the tracks.